ROAM in History

 By 1991, Jim who also started Rescue 3 Canada, a company dedicated to teaching swiftwater rescue classes among other things, decided to focus on that business.
 Chris went back to Invermere with his wife Shelagh eventually becoming an executive at the Kicking Horse Coffee Company, while Brian continued with R&O in Vancouver while taking on sales and marketing contracts with Ecosummer Expeditions, Canadian Outback Adventures and Great Expeditions in order to pay the bills.

 Our big break came in 1992 when two different Georges came into the picture.
 George Butterfield, of Butterfield & Robinson, and George Wendt of OARS.
 B&R was the champion of luxury travel while OARS was the biggest rafting company in the USA.

 B&R gave us the seed money to expand as they pre-purchased all of our Tatshenshini expeditions for the following year.
-OARS began to successfully promote the Chilko River as the natural choice for folks who had travelled with them on the Colorado and Salmon rivers.
+OARS began to successfully promote the Chilko River as the natural choice for folks who had traveled with them on the Colorado and Salmon rivers.
 Both company’s credibility helped push us to the forefront with magazines, celebrities and the general adventure traveling public.
 For this, we are forever grateful.

 We orchestrated first descents down some of Canada’s most untamed rivers like the Klinaklini and Ram but also brewed up some peerless bravado on the luxury front.
 Some of our journeys through the heartlands of Western Canada are padded with pampering-five-star lodges, hot springs, naturalist-led wildlife tours, elegant meals and all the amenities.